-At leisure, perhaps join an optional river safari.
+At leisure, or perhaps join an optional excursion.
 B, L, D

 This river safari takes you past six islands, and includes a visit to a cinnamon plantation.
 Cinnamon, a small evergreen tree native to Sri Lanka, has been cultivated since antiquity for the spice obtained from its bark.